 Universal Studios Hollywood will comply with health and state/local government guidelines for when California theme parks reopen.
 You can expect the following at CityWalk and Universal Studios Hollywood:

-- Temporary closure of interactive play areas.
+- Indoor restaurants are limited in capacity.Temporary closure of interactive play areas.

 - Temporary closure of Single Rider lines.

 - Use of the Universal Studios Hollywood app for contact-free features.

 - People who have a disability that prevents them from wearing a facial covering should contact Guest Relations about the use of a face shield.
 A face shield is not allowed on some attractions.